- Report it to the Election Protection Hotline at 1-866-OUR-VOTE.

 * Proposed by the president; blocked by courts.

-This executive order (Order) attempts to:
+This executive order attempts to:

-5. Decertify voting machines
+- Decertify voting machines

-6. Give DOGE access to personal voter data.
+- Give DOGE access to personal voter data.

-April 2025 federal court rulings: As a result of multiple lawsuits, parts of the Order were blocked by a federal court that determined the Order violates our Constitution because the President does not have the power to regulate federal elections.
+April 2025 federal court rulings: As a result of multiple lawsuits, parts of the Order were blocked by a federal court that determined the executive order violates our Constitution because the President does not have the power to regulate federal elections.
 The ruling further determined that the Order also violates existing laws including the National Voter Registration Act.

 April 2025: SAVE Act HR22 & February 2026: SAVE Act HR7296, MEGA HR7300*

-2. Photo ID (hardcopy only, not digital) will be required to vote: Ballots mailed in would have to include a copy of the photo ID.
-A California REALID does not confirm citizenship and a birth certificate does not have a photo, so citizens registered to vote in California would need a passport to vote.
+Photo ID (hardcopy only, not digital) would be required to cast a ballot: Ballots mailed in would have to include a copy of the photo ID.

-3. Federal government would monitor and approve state elections.
+Federal government would monitor and approve state elections.

 Track the status of HR 7296.
 Track the status of HR7300.